Chapter

 Now, let’s see what is search intent and why it’s important for the keyword strategy.

-Now, we’ll provide some straightforward examples to simplify understanding of search intent.
+Now, we’ll provide some examples to simplify understanding of search intent.

 Understanding the reason behind search intent is important when creating both web and blog pages.